 ANATEL LABEL has marking requirements that apply depending on your equipment, and we will provide the labeling information during the approval process

-Examples of the type of products requiring ANATEL approval:
+Examples of the type of products requiring ANATEL certification:

 Wireless Telephones, including DECT systems